JudeWillmer/Microsoft-365-Administration-Lab/06 - Troubleshooting/README.md

 ## Scenario

 A user contacts the **IT Help Desk** after reporting that **Microsoft Outlook** crashes or fails to open.
 I investigated the issue by launching Outlook in **Safe Mode**, which disables **COM add-ins** and customizations.
-Outlook opened successfully, confirming that the installation was functioning correctly and indicating that the issue was most likely caused by a faulty add-in or user profile.
-The next troubleshooting step would be to disable unnecessary add-ins or create a new Outlook profile if required.
+Outlook opened successfully in **Safe Mode**, indicating that the issue was likely related to a **COM add-in** or the user's **Outlook profile**.
+I would then continue troubleshooting by disabling unnecessary add-ins or creating a new Outlook profile if required.

 ---